salilab/imp_spatiotemporal_tutorial/doc/snapshot1.md

 The second step in integrative modeling is representing the data and the model.
 In general, the *representation* of a system is defined by all the variables that need to be determined.

-For models of biological systems, one common representation is a series of *spherical beads*, which can correspond to portions of the biomolecules of interest, such as atoms or groups of atoms.
+For our model of a protein complex, we use a combination of two representations.
+The first is a series of *spherical beads*, which can correspond to portions of the biomolecules of interest, such as atoms or groups of atoms.
+The second is a series of *3D Gaussians*, which help calculate the overlap between our model and the density from ET data.

+Beads and Gaussians in our model belong to either a *rigid body* or *flexible string*.
+The positions of all beads and Gaussians in a single rigid body are constrained during sampling and do not move relative to each other.
+Meanwhile, flexible beads can move freely during sampling, but are restrained by sequence connectivity.

+To begin, we built a topology file for the complete system, `spatiotemporal_topology.txt`.
+Based on our observation of the structure of the complex, we chose to represent each protein with at least 2 separate rigid bodies, and left the first 28 residues of protein C as flexible beads.
+Rigid bodies were described with 1 bead for every residue, and 10 residues per Gaussian.
+Flexible beads were described with 1 bead for every residue and 1 residue per Gaussian.
+A more complete description of the options available in topology files is available in the the [TopologyReader](@ref IMP::pmi::topology::TopologyReader) documentation.

 \code{.txt}
 |molecule_name | color | fasta_fn | fasta_id | pdb_fn | chain | residue_range | pdb_offset | bead_size | em_residues_per_gaussian | rigid_body | super_rigid_body | chain_of_super_rigid_bodies |